plumbee/plumbot/README.md

 # Plumbot

-A Clojure library host slack bots.
+A Clojure library to host slack bots.

 ## Usage

-TODO
+The Plumbot uses Stuart Sierra's [component library](https://github.com/stuartsierra/component).

+To begin, call `com.plumbee.plumbot.system/plumbot-system` to obtain a system map.
+Then call `com.stuartsierra.component/start` and `com.stuartsierra.component/stop` on this map to start and stop the system.

+Bots are records of type `com.plumbee.plumbot.register/Bot` and can be installed by calling `com.plumbee.plumbot.register/register-bot!` on them.

+See the [example namespace](docs/example.clj) for a concrete example.

 ## License (See LICENSE file for full license)